 "Flat as a pancake" is a description Danes commonly use about their country.
 It is only a partial truth.
 Although the highest point in the country reaches no loftier elevation than 568 feet (173 meters), Denmark is a land of scenic variety and beauty.
-Its landscape shifts from open farmland to beech forest, from lakes to islands, from rolling hills to level plains, from drifting sand dunes to steep limestone cliffs.
+Its landscape shifts from open farmland to beech forest, from lakes to islands, from rolling hills to level plains, and from drifting sand dunes to steep limestone cliffs.
 Nowhere is the nearest coast more than 32 miles (52 km) away.

 Jutland's western coast—storm lashed, inhospitable, and sparsely populated—is formed by an almost unbroken belt of sand dunes stretching all the way from Skagen in the far north to Esbjerg in the south.
 From there to the German border, salt-marsh plains shape the coastline.
-Here and there, the winds move sand dunes 6 to 10 yards (5 to 9 meters) eastward each year, but the disastrous sandstorms of former years.
+Here and there, the winds move sand dunes 6 to 10 yards (5 to 9 meters) eastward each year, but modern control measures have halted the disastrous sandstorms of former years.

 East of the glacial terminal line, Jutland offers a scenic picture of hills and lakes, rich farms and picturesque villages, beech, oak, and spruce forests, and bustling coastal cities.
 Its heavily fertilized brown forest soil sustains cereal and root farming, and the chief crops are barley, wheat, kohlrabi, potatoes, and fodder beets.
 Many inlets break the coastline from Århus (Aarhus) Bay to the German border, each with a town at its head.